-Two inspectors are trained to conduct CVSA Level VI Radioactive inspections on vehicles transporting special high level radioactive shipments.
+One trained inspector conducts CVSA Level VI Radioactive inspections on vehicles transporting special high-level radioactive shipments.
 These loads must be inspected when originating in Minnesota or entering Minnesota from Canada.

 The State Patrol has a hazardous materials decontamination push pack trailer that can be deployed anywhere in the state.
 In addition, an explosives detecting K9 is assigned to a trooper at the State Capitol.